Online & Distance Education

 RCC offers programs online and on-site that are the full equivalent of our campus programs.
 They receive the same accreditation as campus programs and are taught by world-leading faculty.

 Our online programs provide maximum schedule flexibility, allowing you to enhance your current workplace skills or prepare for a new career.
-Particularly critical for students unable to attend campus-based classes due to geography, work schedules or other life circumstances, NC State’s online education options provide a path to a better work/life balance.
+Particularly critical for students unable to attend campus-based classes due to geography, work schedules or other life circumstances, RCC’s online education options provide a path to a better work/life balance.

 Programs Available Online